 - Start a new site without worrying what fans of my existing sites will think of it.

 - Take long breaks without anyone noticing, while the passive income keeps rolling in.
+I never want to apologize for not updating my sites as often as I used to.

 Why do marketers recommend personal branding?

 My guess is that they believe the personal approach better enables you to sell their products to a trusting audience.
 And that could work for you if you want to write sponsored posts for the rest of your life.
 I prefer passive income.
+Marketers are advising you on what’s best for them, not what’s best for you.

 What should you do?